Ménagerie du Jardin des plantes: Attractions and species growth

 The expanding range of species was chiefly the result of French travelling researchers, colonial officials and donations from private people, which accounts for the fact that the animals in the Jardine were not limited to local French species.

 The so-called Rotonde was added to the basic enclosures in 1804, and from 1808 was used to harbour large animals such as elephants.
 In 1805 the bear ditch followed and in 1821, a so-called Fauverie or predator enclosure.
 The Volieren enclosure (voleries, birdhouses) for diurnal birds of prey was added in 1825, and two years later a birdhouse specifically for pheasants.
 A monkey house was set up for the first time in 1837, while reptiles had to wait until 1870 for their enclosure.
 Most animals were kept in functional, classicist, gallery-like buildings.
-These buildings and the zoo itself can be seen as an expression of the Imperial Power of France.

 In another part was the Vallée Suisse which had been built as a romantic garden.
 Here were several small enclosures which held exotic animals such as antelopes.
 Some buildings from this period still exist today - the semicircular birdhouse for pheasants (1827), the reptile house and the new pheasants enclosure (1881).
 At the beginning of the 20th century a hibernation enclosure (1905), a small monkey house (1928), a vivarium (1929), another monkey house (1934) and a reptile house (1932) had been built.
 A half century passed after this improvement without any further innovations except the restoration of the bear pit and some technical corrections.

 A new enclosure for diurnal birds of prey was built in 1983.
 A variety of renovations were carried out in the 1980s.

 At the beginning of the 21st century the pheasants enclosure from 1881 was renovated.
 However, as all of the structures are listed buildings, it is almost impossible to create new structures here.
 However the Jardin des Plantes still exists today and is the second oldest civil zoo in the world.